Frequently Asked Questions

 Q: What are the Toynbee tiles?

-A: They are graffiti, guerrilla art, outsider art, and an unsolved mystery wrapped into a single cryptic phenomenon.
-They are four-lined message plaques found in the asphalt of numerous major US (and, in four cases, South American) city roads.
-Their message reads, "TOYNBEE IDEA, IN Kubrick's 2001, RESURRECT DEAD, ON PLANET JUPITER" with occasional variations and frequent additional texts.
+A: They are graffiti, guerrilla propaganda, outsider art, and an unsolved mystery wrapped into a single cryptic phenomenon.
+They are four-lined messages, sometimes described as “plaques”, found in the asphalt of numerous major US (and, in four cases, South American) city roads.

 Q: When did the tiles first appear?